BuildOnViction/docs/docs/general/faq.md

 	TomoChain can currently process 2'000-5'000 transactions per second (TPS) and once sharding is enabled, TomoChain is expected to reach 20'000-30'000 TPS.

 !!! quote "How does TomoChain work?
 What is the architecture and consensus used?"
-    TomoChain relies on a system of 150 Masternodes with Proof of Stake Voting (POSV) consensus that can support low fees (appro.
-1/100 of that of Ethereum's) and 2-second transaction confirmation times.
+    TomoChain relies on a system of 150 Masternodes with Proof of Stake Voting (POSV) consensus that can support low fees (approx. 1/100 of that of Ethereum's) and 2-second transaction confirmation times.
 	Security, stability and chain finality are guaranteed via novel techniques such as Double Validation, staking via smart-contracts and true randomization processes.

 !!! quote "Can you tell more about Proof of Stake Voting (PoSV)?
 What is it?"
     At the heart of TomoChain, the Proof-of-Stake Voting (PoSV) consensus enables TomoChain as an EVM-compatible and scalable public blockchain, on which every Ethereum smart contract can be effectively run with almost instant transaction confirmation.

-	PoSV features its Masternode architecture in which token holders deposit 50k $TOMO to become a masternode candidate and receive votes from other token holders.
+	PoSV features its Masternode architecture in which token holders deposit 50k TOMO to become a masternode candidate and receive votes from other token holders.
 	The most voted masternode candidates are selected as masternodes for block creation within a period, called epoch.
 	Each masternode takes its block creation in a round-robin manner every 2-second and follows the double validation technique for security reinforcement.
 	A block is finalised if it is signed off by 3/4 masternodes.